timothyhull/breadpool-champs-app/docs/index.md

     Santa Cruz C vs. G example with CMF.

 ??? bread "8.
-Hustle"
+Hustle :material-cursor-default-click:"

     - No matter what I do, I move with the utmost sense of purpose, often sprinting back and forth, to show everyone around me that my concern for serving the teams and peers I officiate with is equivalent to that of the highest-level competitors.

     - If I end up on the ground, I will be back on my feet instantaneously.
 Jiu-Jitsu and Judo backgrounds, plus something I practice.

 ??? bread annotate "9.
-Versatility"
+Versatility :material-cursor-default-click:"

     - Although this application is specific to SO roles, I work hard to continuously build skill and experience at each officiating position, on- and off-skates because I believe learning and practicing each role helps make me a better official and teammate for my SO and NSO peers.
 (1)
     - I actively work to keep my OHD balanced between SO and NSO roles, officiating ≈2/3 of games in SO roles and ≈1/3 of games in NSO roles.